-Over the course of the year, the Authority made two changes to the original capital budget.
-An error, due to a calculation issue, was discovered in the 2018 payroll budget.
-The error was corrected and the amended budget was presented to the board for approval February of 2018.
-An additional amendment to the capital fund budget was made in November of 2018 in relation to the HVAC retrofit project.
+Over the course of the year, the Authority made one change to the original revenue budget.
+An error, due to a calculation issue, was discovered in the 2019 payroll budget.
+The error was corrected and the amended budget was presented to the board for approval November of 2019.
 Final budgets were approved for the year ending December 31, 2018.